Jacques Mallet du Pan: Pre-French Revolution

-From 1783 he incorporated this work with Panckoucke into an editorial position at the Mercure de France, which Panckoucke had acquired the privilege of.
-In all the political writings published by Mallet du Pan before the revolution he used his position to propagandise in favour of Constitutional Monarchy.
-He would have seen France introduce a system similar to the British 'constitution', which he believed was possible to apply to France with some light modifications.
+From 1783 he incorporated this work with Panckoucke into an editorial position at the Mercure de France, where Panckoucke was the publisher.
+In all the political writings published by Mallet du Pan before the revolution he used his position to propagandise in favour of a constitutional monarchy in France.
+He supported the introduction of a system similar to the constitutional monarchy of Britain, which he believed was possible to apply in France with some light modifications.
 Staunchly loyal to his ideological positions, he used his post in the Mercure to defend them ferociously and polemicise against those he saw as not sharing his positions.
-Increasingly in his writings he came to criticise the ideas of the British and American revolutions.
+In his writings, he came to increasingly criticise the French Revolution.